Polish trial begins in Huawei-linked China espionage case

 Wang, who has been in detention since his arrest, is also charged with recruiting a former Polish secret service agent who, prosecutors say, informed him about ways of influencing the country's rescue and public safety services radio networks.

-The Polish defendant, Piotr D. had worked for years in the top echelons of government, and is accused of "offering himself as a source of information" regarding public administration.
+The Polish defendant, Piotr D., who had been released upon paying bail after six months and had worked for years in the top echelons of government, is accused of "offering himself as a source of information" regarding public administration.

 Both men deny any wrongdoing.